Btibert3/sk-delta-apps-yield/README.md

 ![Scatter](https://raw.github.com/Btibert3/sk-delta-apps-yield/master/figure/scatter.png)

 The plot is similar in that we see a downward trend; larger app increases over 5 years tended to experience large drops in yield rates.
+However, I find it interesting that the quadrant with the largest variance is `Apps Up / Yield Down`.

 I segment the plot by median values.
 Here are how the schools are distributed by sector.
 The value is a column % within each sector, with 1 = Public 4-year, 2 = Private 4-year.